nashirag/Essential_Gene_Conservation/README.md

 Here the essential gene list of *Bacillus subtilis* is compiled through three previously published datasets that apply targeted knockout approaches and CRISPRi.

 3. OrthoDB_GeneFinding.ipynb
 To search for orthologs, the ortholog database was obtained from OrthoDB then manually searched for the relevant essential genes, to create a list of essential orthologous groups for *B. subtilis* and *E. coli*.
+As the files were too large to be included, please refer to OrthoDB to obtain source files, then utilize the notebook to recreate the resulting datasets.

+We refer users to the readme.txt for environment requirements to successfully run these notebooks.